SomeWeekendReading/someweekendreading.github.io/_posts/2023-05-25-tacitus-ukraine.md

 classicists, but it's so good it's hard to resist.

 So there you have it: Russians running the fascist game plan as old as the Romans.
-Smash everything, kill everybody, then stand proudly atop the fuming rubble and declare it to be success.
+Smash everything, kill everybody, then stand proudly atop the rubble amid the fumes, and declare it to be success and "peace".

 ## The Weekend Conclusion